-The Clearwater West property ("CWW") consists of 3 contiguous claims covering 11,786 ha.
-The uranium mineralization model that is envisioned on the CWW property is analogous to the structurally controlled Athabasca Basin unconformity deposits, which are generally associated with hydrothermally altered, structurally controlled metasedimentary lithology which appear as magnetic lows on geophysical surveys.
+The Clearwater West property (CWW) encompasses 3 contiguous claims covering 11,786 ha.
+The uranium mineralization model that is envisioned for the CWW property is analogous to the structurally controlled Athabasca Basin unconformity deposits.
+These deposits are generally associated with hydrothermally altered, structurally controlled metasedimentary lithology, which appears as magnetic lows on geophysical surveys.

-Between 2013 and 2015 various airborne and ground geophysics programs were conducted to investigate and evaluate the subsurface properties as assist in assessment of exploration potential, with the goal to identify drill targets.
+Between 2013 and 2015 various airborne and ground geophysics programs were conducted to investigate and evaluate the subsurface properties.
+The goal was to assist in assessing exploration potential and identifying drill targets.
 In 2013, a high-resolution magnetic and radiometric airborne survey was completed over the entire property.
-In 2014, an airborne VTEM magnetic and electromagnetic ("EM") geophysical survey was conducted over the property which identified several EM conductors on the east side of the property that may represent on-strike continuation of the EM conductors seen on the PLS property immediately to the north.
-In 2015, a DC resistivity and EM ground geophysical survey was conducted to prioritize drill locations over 8 separate EM conductors.
+In 2014, an airborne VTEM magnetic and electromagnetic (EM) geophysical survey identified several EM conductors on the property's east side.
+These may represent on-strike continuation of the EM conductors seen on the PLS property immediately to the north.
+In 2015, a DC resistivity and EM ground geophysical survey prioritized drill locations over eight separate EM conductors.

-In 2015, a 3 hole, 534m drill program was completed.
-Drilling intersected wide intervals of hydrothermal alteration and structural features and locally narrow anomalous radioactivity, with a peak of 2,333 cps over 0.1m (measure from a down-hole gamma probe).
+In 2015, a three-hole drill program spanning 534 m was completed.
+Drilling intersected wide intervals of hydrothermal alteration and structural features and locally narrow anomalous radioactivity, with a peak of 2,333 cps over 0.1 m (measure from a down-hole gamma probe).